vttresearch/siteopt_toolbox/docs/installation.md

 > spinetoolbox
 ```

 in console (e.g. "cmd" in Windows).

 ### Adjusting Toolbox settings

 Now Open the Siteopt toolbox project (File->Open project...).
 You select a folder, not a file when opening a project.
 Locate the siteopt_toolbox folder.
+Toolbox may ask you to upgrade databases.
+Do this.
+You will now see the project opened in the Toolbox window.
 Go to File->Settings.
-Go to Tools tab.
+Go to Tools tab in the settings window.
 Check that in **Julia** box the second line points to the **code** folder (See figure below but the path can be different in your computer).

 ![alt text](images/juliasettings.png "Repository URL")